Check Out This Eerie Image Of A Navy Special Ops Seahawk Raiding A Ship In The Dead Of Night

 The Navy had begun looking to cut HSC-84 and HSC-85 in 2013.
 Three years later, the service succeeded in inactivating HSC-84, but pressure from Congress help preserve HSC-85.
 The service is now making arguments for getting rid of the remaining squadron again.

 "While HSC-85 is a dedicated SOF [special operations] support unit with highly trained aviators and some unique equipment, General Purpose Force HSC squadrons are trained and equipped to provide similar capability – particularly in maritime environments," a briefing book accompanying the Navy's 2021 Fiscal Year budget request explained.
 "Further, the U.S. Army and U.S. Air Force maintain aviation SOF support capability that is more robust and better resourced, and those units enjoy a close support relationship with USSOCOM [U.S. Special Operations Command]."

-The helicopters assigned to the Army's 160th Special Operations Aviation Regiment and Air Force Special Operations Command's CV-22B Osprey tilt-rotors are definitely much more capable than the MH-60S in the special operations support role.
+The helicopters assigned to the Army's Special Operations and Air Force Special Operations Command's CV-22B Osprey tilt-rotors are definitely much more capable than the MH-60S in the special operations support role.
 The Seahawks are notably not capable of refueling in flight, which significantly limits their operational range.
 HSC-85's status as a Navy Reserve unit also means that its helicopters are low on the priority list to receive other important modifications and upgrades.
 You can read much more about these issues in detail in this past War Zone piece.